Naqeeb1124/abdelrahman-portfolio/_projects/04-rocket-part-cad-cam/index.md

+---
+title: "04-rocket-part-cad-cam"
+description: "Design and manufacturing processes for P-1003 and P-1004 Rocket Assemblies using external turning, drilling, boring, grooving, threading, and parting off.   "
+---
 # Rocket Part CAD + CAM

-## Overview
-Design and manufacturing processes for P-1003 and P-1004 Rocket Assemblies using external turning, drilling, boring, grooving, threading, and parting off.

 ## Institution
 Zewail City of Science and Technology